 Proponents of enhancement filters are encouraged to provide performance results for two configurations: (a) the proposed filter used as in-loop filter and (b) the proposed filter used as a post-processing filter.

 All proponents must use AhG11 anchor [2] (VTM-11.0 + “newMCTF” patch [3], QP=22, 27, 32, 37, 42) and the reported template recommended by AhG11.
+For tests on top of ECM ECM3.0 is an anchor.

 Proponents are encouraged to report both CPU and GPU decoding run time.